lvjhn/todo-lite-prototype/README.md

 ![](assets/20230226_135929_image.png)

-This is a prototype of a simple (multi-list) to-do list application I made to practice Svelte.
+This is a prototype of a simple (multi-list) to-do list demo application I made to practice Svelte.